objetos/q_iterators/for_of.md

 }

 function highlight() {
-  q = createQuadrille(8, 8);
+  // Fill the main quadrille q with random emojis q = createQuadrille(8, 8);
+  // Iterates all cells in q
   for (const { row, col } of q) {
     q.fill(row, col, random(emojis));
   }
-  hint = createQuadrille(8, 8);
+  // Create a new quadrille to highlight monkey cells hint = createQuadrille(8, 8);
-  for (const { row, col } of q.cells(monkeys)) {
+  // Iterates only cells containing monkeys for (const { row, col } of q.cells(monkeys)) {
-    hint.fill(row, col, color(0, 140));
+    // Highlight selected cells with translucent black hint.fill(row, col, color(0, 140));
   }
 }